fabiopalumbo/test-agilemonkeys/README.md

 What: Ok, this one is a little tricky but tl;dr: How close are we to our total available capacity?
 Why: Has a direct relationship to scaling and capacity planning.
 This is what ensures we can keep the machine running!

-# Permissions in this new account
+## Permissions in this new account

 Best Practices
 * Enable multi-factor authentication (MFA) for privileged users
 * Use Groups to Assign Permissions to Users through Active directory
 * Least Privileged
 ![alt text](/Images/them_permissions.png "Permissions")

+## Disaster Recovery Plan
+* Due to the determination of the RTO y RPO we will desing a strategy based in:
+** Bakend layer autoscaling
+** Backup lifecycles of 24 hs por the Backend layer
+** Database Backup

+## Compliance
+* GDPR (data layer stored in EU-WEST)

 # Migration
 ![alt text](https://cdn-images-1.medium.com/max/1600/0*WW36nabYAh5wn2v3.
 "Migration").